Ancient Taoist Medicine Teachings

 Guiding and leading of qi and blood through a series of exercises which are coordinated with breathing, intent and bodily movements.

 Deliver people, who have this destiny.”

-Generally Daoist disciples of the mysterious spirit reach a sufficient basis only after having gone through the cultivation and accumulation of internal gong [skill] for several years up to more than a decade.
-This includes the refinement of one’s “self” with specific accomplishments and having experienced the heart’s nature and Dao’s qi initial and most basic tool.
+Generally Daoist disciples of the mysterious spirit reach a sufficient basis only after having gone through the cultivation and accumulation of internal gong (skill) for several years up to more than a decade.
+This includes the refinement of one’s “self” with specific accomplishments and the experiencing of the heart’s nature and Dao’s qi initial and most basic tool.
 They also ought to have replenished their internal essence, qi and spirit to satisfactory levels.
 Studying and practicing Taoist medicine based on this foundation is not hard.

 Provided one has mastered the secret formulae, the following saying is not just simply empty talk: